 H-1B Temporary Workers

 The following information is general information about the sponsorship process.
-For Georgetown University employees, please see the specific instructions on the H-1B Request Form.
+For Georgetown University employees, please see the specific instructions on the H-1B Employee Application.

-Sponsoring an employee for H-1B status is a multi-step process composed of the following:
+Sponsoring an employee for H-1B status is a multi-step process:

-1. Prevailing Wage Determination: OGS files a request with DoL to determine the prevailing wage for the position.
+1. Prevailing Wage Determination: OGS determines the prevailing wage using DOL data.
 The salary offered must meet this prevailing wage to qualify for H-1B sponsorship.
 If the wage offered does not meet the prevailing wage, OGS will be in touch with the Department to discuss options.

 2. Labor Condition Application: OGS files a Labor Condition Application with DoL certifying the working conditions.
 Processing takes 7 business days

 3. USCIS: OGS files an I-129 petition with USCIS.
 Processing times fluctuate.
-Regular processing averages 4-6 months.
-Premium processing shortens USCIS processing to 15 days for an extra fee.
+Regular processing averages 5-6 months.
+Premium processing shortens USCIS processing to 15 business days for an extra fee.
 Please note that the premium processing fee only shortens the processing time at USCIS.
-OGS needs an average of 6-8 weeks to receive an H-1B approval.
+OGS needs approximately 8 weeks to receive an H-1B approval.

-1. Maintain a valid passport at all times, unless exempt from passport requirements.
+4. Maintain a valid passport at all times.

 An H-1B employee can enter the United States up to 10 days prior to the approved start date of their H-1B petition.
 The CBP official at the airport has the discretion to also give them a 10-day grace period on their I-94 Record at the conclusion of their approved H-1B period.
 This is not granted in all cases.